mrsimpson/vibe-feature-mcp/.vibe/development-plan-reviews.md

 - Modify `YamlTransition` interface to support optional review configuration
 - Extend `proceed-to-phase.ts` to handle review steps before transitions
 - Add review result evaluation logic to determine if transition should proceed

+### Error Handling Correction
+- If hasReviewPerspectives is false, no error message needed - transition proceeds normally with review_state: 'not-required'

 ---
 *This plan is maintained by the LLM.
 Tool responses provide guidance on which section to focus on and what tasks to work on.*